 Now for the cons –

 - Even though Thrive Themes claim that Thrive Architect is lightweight and built with performance in mind (the actual plugin), the size of the plugin file is quite large.
 You can also actually bloat your landing pages with a lot of code yourself.
 The more elements and building blocks you add, the more customizations you make, the more custom code you add, all push your pages to become bloated.
-At least, that's what I've found using TA on my own sites.
+At least, that’s what I’ve found using TA on my own sites.
 The Thrive code can also appear messy at times.
 (Simply right-click to view page source on your site/page using Thrive Architect).
-None of this is bad as long as you have a good host provider with a decent amount of resource that won't cause your site to lag or load slowly.
+None of this is bad as long as you have a good host provider with a decent amount of resources that won’t cause your site to lag or load slowly.
 It might be a good idea to check the page speed load times of any page you build with this plugin.

 - Mobile responsive design options limited to tablet and smartphone portrait only screen sizes.
 No options for landscape viewports.